Verse-by-Verse Study

 False teachers have the appearance of Christians.
 They look and act like Christians.
 They hold the Bible or place a cross on their clothes.
 They may claim to be trained at a Seminary in theology.

 But they have altered the way of salvation.
 They have substituted new teachings, which are not in the Gospels at all.
-The Colossian congregation was rooted and built up in Him, strengthened in faith in Christ” (Col 2;7), making them less likely to follow false teachers.
+The Colossian congregation was “rooted and built up in Him, strengthened in faith in Christ” (Col 2;7), making them less likely to follow false teachers.
 Because together they could “Test all things” and were able to “hold fast what is good” (1 Thess 5:21).
-They could together “find out want pleases the Lord” (Eph 5:10).
+They could together “find out what pleases the Lord” (Eph 5:10).

 2:6 As you therefore have received Christ Jesus the Lord, so walk in [with] Him, 2:7 rooted and built up in Him and established in the faith, as you have been taught, abounding in it with thanksgiving.
 NKJV